microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read, create, update and delete files in the application's folder without a signed in user. | (Preview) Allows the app to read, create, update and delete files in the application's folder.
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *Files.ReadWrite.AppFolder* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Files.ReadWrite.AppFolder* delegated permission is available for consent in personal Microsoft accounts.

 ---